 Nursing homes are residential care facilities where older people can stay long-term.
-Nursing homes provide not just food and accommodation for their residents but also specialised care for the medical conditions that some older people might have.
+Nursing homes provide not just food and accommodation for their residents but can administer specialised care for the medical conditions that some seniors might have.

 Nursing staff are available around-the-clock to attend to the needs of residents, such as changing feeding tubes or performing physiotherapy exercises.
-Many nursing homes also organise social activities that help their residents maintain their mental wellbeing and feel socially connected to others.
-Nursing homes require a minimum stay of seven days and a maximum of 30 days a year.
+Many nursing homes also organise social activities that help their residents maintain their mental well-being and help them be socially connected to others.

 Senior Care Centres

 Senior care centres differ from nursing homes in that they are not intended for long-term residents.
-Senior care centres accept older people during working hours where they might require care or supervision when their regular caregivers are not available.
+Rather, seniors can be looked after during working hours, which is often when their primary caregivers and loved ones are at work.

 Like nursing homes, senior care centres organise a variety of social and recreational activities for older people like chair hockey, karaoke and painting sessions.

-The staff at senior care centres can also care for seniors’ daily needs, such as feeding and getting dressed, while they are at the centre.
-Many senior care centres also have customised programmes for older people with conditions like dementia to help them maintain or improve their mental wellbeing.
+Staff at senior care centres can also care for seniors’ daily needs, such as feeding and getting dressed, while they are at the centre.
+Many senior care centres also have customised programmes for older people with conditions like dementia to help them maintain or improve their mental well-being.

 Night Respite Care

 Night respite care caters to people who require assistance in caring for their senior family members at night.
-People with advanced dementia would exhibit restlessness at night that can be taxing to their caregivers in the long-term.
+People with advanced dementia often exhibit restlessness at night.
+This behaviour is called sundowning, and it can be challenging for caregivers to handle in the long-term.
 Night respite care is also useful for older people recovering from severe illness or surgery who require attention throughout the day.
 Night respite caregivers typically work overnight from 7 p.m. to 7 a.m. and are paid on a per-day basis.

 Home Care Solutions At Your Fingertips